-The book simply fails to live up to the promise of its subtitle.
+I have given Mason's book the space I have simply because it is one of these rare books which actually tries to do justice to the sort of questions we non-specialists have about the world these days.....But the book fails to live up to the promise of its subtitle.
 Indeed at least one third of the book is actually devoted to writers and events of more than 100 years ago.
 Now I am someone who deeply respects the contribution which long-dead writers and people made and which is too easily forgotten - but I do draw the line at suggestions that we have something to learn from the travails of the early soviets of the Russian revolution (p267).